ShartazFeeham/Study_Notes/README.md

 reactions with postId 1-10,000,000 next one with next 10 million then 10 and so on.
 Partitioning makes tables & queries `lighter`, `faster`, `complex`.

+    Code: Implement automatic paritioning using Java/Spring and PostgreSQL

 ### `Sharding`
 Sharding is a different concept of distributing the data in `different databases`.
 It is needed `when there are so much data that the DB space is struggling`.
 It is very